MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 END CATCH
 ```

-a fourth example of implicit transaction, which will cause only a three statement to be executed correctly.
+a fourth example of implicit transaction, which will cause only a three statements to be executed correctly.

 ```sql
 UPDATE accounts SET current_balance = current_balance - 100 WHERE account_id = 1;